-They often carry payloads that do considerable damage.
-A payload of a worm is designed to do more than spread the worm: it might delete files on a host system (e.g., the ExploreZip worm), encrypt files in a cryptoviral extortion attack, or send documents via e-mail.
-A very common payload for worms is to install a backdoor in the infected computer to allow the creation of a "zombie" computer under control of the worm author.
+Worms usually carry payloads that do considerable damage.

+A payload of a worm is designed to do more than spread the worm; it might:

+- delete files on a host system (e.g., the ExploreZip worm), - encrypt files in a cryptoviral extortion attack, - send documents via e-mail - install a backdoor in the infected computer to allow the creation of a "zombie" computer under control of the worm author.